wandb/docs/docs/guides/hosting/manage-users.md

 [Group SCIM API](./scim.md#group-resource) allows for creating or removing a W&B team in a organization.
 The `PATCH Group` endpoint can be used to **add** or **remove** users in an existing team.

 :::info
-There is no notion of a `group of users having the same role` within W&B Server yet.
-A W&B team closely resembles a group, but it should rather be seen as a mechanism that allows a mix of diverse personas with different roles work collaboratively on a set of related projects.
-So in a way, a team is meant to be comprised of different groups of users with each group assigned one of the roles from team admins, members, viewers, or custom roles.
-Due to this resemblance, we mapped the Group SCIM API endpoints to W&B teams.
+There is no notion of a `group of users having the same role` within W&B Server.
+A W&B team closely resembles a group.
+W&B teams are a mechanism that allows a mix of diverse personas with different roles work collaboratively on a set of related projects.
+A team is meant to be comprised of different groups of users with each group assigned one of the roles from team admins, members, viewers, or custom roles.
+W&B mapped the Group SCIM API endpoints to W&B teams because of the similarity between groups and W&B teams.
 :::

 ### W&B Python SDK API